18 Best Agriculture Business Ideas 2026 (Low Cost & High Profit)

 Dry flowers find application in decoration, gifting, and even handmade creations.
 Dry Flower Enterprise is a unique and affordable Agriculture Business Idea suitable for small entrepreneurs or even passionate hobbyists.
 The procedure involves drying farm fresh flowers like roses, lavender, marigolds, and sunflowers and retailing them to decorators, event planners, and gift shops.

 This enterprise not only minimizes wastage by utilizing the flowers that go to waste anyway but also offers flexibility in package and design.
-Global demand for green decorative items is growing, especially from event organizers and companies manufacturing eco-friendly products.
+Global demand for green decorative items is growing, especially from event organizers and companies manufacturing business ideas in India eco-friendly products.

 With minimum maintenance and seasonal risk, this is a thriving small enterprise that can be made very large.